What is Commercial Disparagement in Texas Disparagement?

 – Bradford T. Laney, Texas Litigation Attorney

 Commercial/Business Disparagement (referred to hereafter as “Business Disparagement” is a legal tort (i.e., a wrongful act or an infringement of a right (other than under contract) leading to civil legal liability).
-To win a case for Business Disparagement, you’ll need to be able to prove the following by a preponderance of the evidence (51%):
+Unlike a personal injury lawsuit, to win a case for Business Disparagement, you’ll need to be able to prove the following by a preponderance of the evidence (51%):

 - The Defendant published disparaging words about the plaintiff’s economic interests;